-Can Grief Therapy Really Help Me?
-I’m Not Sure I Can Ever Get Over The Loss
+Can Counseling Really Help Me?
+I’m Not Sure I Can Ever Get Over the Loss

 This is a very normal sentiment for someone who has experienced a major loss.
 Recovering from grief requires persistence, tolerance of vulnerability, self-awareness, and courage.
-The alternative to working through it is to remain stuck in it (which often takes the form of denial or simply an unwillingness to acknowledge our emotions).
-This results in long-term difficulties--both physical and psychological.
+No doubt, this is difficult.
+However, the alternative to working through it is NOT GOOD.
+People who don't work through their grief and emotions in some healthy manner almost always remain stuck in it.
+This results in significant long-term difficulties--both physical and psychological.

 When you suffer a significant loss, it is crucial to understand that

 - You will never be quite the same as before the loss

 - In the case of the loss of a spouse or close family member, you may need to work on reformulating some of your identity.
 While this can be daunting, it's also an opportunity for major learning and growth.

 - With persistence, you can work through your sadness and grief

 - Counseling for grief can be an essential part of coping with your loss